Make a donation

 Spain

-Jaime has a bachelor's in biology, an MSc in environmental education and an MSc in biodiversity and conservation of tropical areas.
-He has been living in Ecuador for over nine years, where he works as a reptile and amphibian researcher and nature photographer.
-He has won numerous photography and conservation awards.
+Jaime has a bachelor’s in biology, an MSc in environmental education and an MSc in biodiversity and conservation of tropical areas.
+He’s been living in Ecuador for more than nine years, where he works as a reptile and amphibian researcher and nature photographer.
+Jaime has won numerous photography and conservation awards.

 Help us harness the power of photography to advance scientific knowledge, spread awareness of important issues and nurture a global love for nature.